klstoner/wp-slt/README.md

 5. Check the directory structure.
 It must look like this:

+	index.php // top level index page that's your landing page gnu3-gpl-license.txt // standard license for this
+	readme.txt // this file
+	release-notes.txt // notes about what's changed since the last time I updated this system

  	assets/
- 		scripts.js // placeholder file for any scripts you want to add later, can be updated with a text editor styles.css // styles for both the editing page(s) and the content on your new site, can be updated with a text editor
+ 		favicon.png // favicon that you can replace with another image of your liking scripts.js // placeholder file for any scripts you want to add later, can be updated with a text editor styles.css // styles for both the editing page(s) and the content on your new site, can be updated with a text editor

 	content/
 		sample-page.php // just a sample page to start with - you should remove it after you're up and running
 				// so it doesn't show up in your table of contents
+				// note: some other pages may be in there, you can do what you like with them

 	includes/
-		footer.php // the site footer, can be updated with a text editor header.php // the site header with navigation links, can be updated with a text editor toc.php // dynamically generated table of contents listing all the pages on your site
+		footer.php // the site footer, can be updated with a text editor header.php // the site header with navigation links, can be updated with a text editor toc.php // dynamically generated table of contents listing all the pages on your site ids.txt // this specifies the id that will enclose the body content. later, it may be expanded to include multiple ones, but for now, there's just one

 	templates/
 		index.php // starting template for your site, can be updated with a text editor, but
 			  // there are portions of html that MUST NOT BE CHANGED, or you will break wp:slt

 	update/
-		createpage.php // page creator and toc updating scripts, also shows confirmation that a page was created index.php // main update screen where you can create a new page or you can choose an existing page to edit
+		index.php // login page where you enter the password you specified as your system password createpage.php // page creator and toc updating scripts, also shows confirmation that a page was created update.php // main update screen where you can create a new page or you can choose an existing page to edit

-	gnu3-gpl-license.txt // standard license for this
-	index.php // landing page for your site - this can be edited with a text editor - see documentation on the readme.txt // this file

 6. (OPTIONAL) Set a password for the /update/directory so you can double-block people from possibly updating your site.
 WARNING!
 DANGER!
 ALERT!!!